 Play Sherlock Holmes with Numbers – Getting more detailed Technical info for your performance review can start as soon as the Referee has signed the results and the PDFs are released.
 If it’s your first time competing you may need help understanding what all the numbers on your PDF score sheet mean.
 So here’s an info-graphic to help get you started.

 Unexpected surprise in your element levels? – Ask the Panel.
 Did you know that if you have any queries about why an element got a level you and your Coach didn’t expect that your Coach can ask the Technical Controller about it once your competition is concluded?

 Timing is everything – It’s important to know the etiquette around this process so as not to break any of the rules around correct conduct of skaters, coaches or officials.
 If your event has both a short and a long programme, your coach can approach the Technical Controller after the long programme event has concluded to gain these valuable insights that could be hard to second guess.
 For example, which spin or twizzle positions/features got called in your combination spin or twizzle sequence?

 *Get to know more about your Grades of Execution and Components – Grades of Execution (or GOE for short) are the positive and negative numbers in the big green box under your total score.
-Components are in the big orange box at the bottom of your score sheet.
+Components are in the big box at the bottom of your score sheet (highlighted in orange).
 Each number that the Judges have awarded you has a correlating description in words that can be decoded with pages 13 and 15 of this document, with this, the Judges are sending you a message on how to improve for next time.